Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 Huntington's chorea is genetic disease, which occurs in adults and is accompanied by increasing dementia over time.

-Chorea in children (small)
+Chorea in children (minor)

 The symptoms of chorea are as follows: